Smoke testing : Ensuring basic functionality

 Imagine running a Python project without a requirements.txt file.
 Just as you rely on these checks to ensure everything runs fine, smoke tests are performed to confirm that your code is ready for the next phase.

-Let's dive into the world of smoke testing now!
+In this blog we will dive deeper into the world of smoke testing.

 What is Smoke Testing